Client Appreciation and Gifting Programs for Real Estate Agents

 Talk Track 2

-Home Anniversary Check In Script
+Home Anniversary Check-In Script

 Dialogue: agent

-• Hook: “I was looking at my calendar and your home anniversary jumped out.
-I wanted to see how the place feels now that it is lived in.”
+• Hook: “Your home anniversary popped up on my calendar and I wanted to see how the place feels now that it is lived in.”

 Channel and timing notes